Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/ode/ode-solutions.md

 ## The Fundamental Set of Solutions
 A question that naturally arises form the development of a vector space is, what is the basis for this vector space?
 Obviously, this is the set of linearly independent solutions which span the space.
 We call this set, the set of **Fundamental set of solutions**.
 With that, we can dump these solutions into a matrix, where each column is the solution vector.
-We call this matrix the **Fundamental matrix solution** and it also solves the ODE (by performing the appropriate operations on it).Say \\(M(t)\\) is the fundamental matrix solution, then it also solves the equation
+We call this matrix the **Fundamental matrix solution** and it also solves the ODE (by performing the appropriate operations on it).
+Say \\(M(t)\\) is the fundamental matrix solution, then it also solves the equation
 \\[\frac{d}{dt}M(t) = f(t)M(t)\\]
 Where the derivative is applied to each element of the matrix.